 Parameters field.
 The AIDs from 1 to N shall not be allocated to a non-AP STA, or a non-AP

-MLD that has a ML setup with the AP MLD and has a setup link on which the AP operates.
+MLD that has an(#19829) ML setup with the AP MLD and has a setup link on which the AP operates.

 • The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of the other AP(s) that are affiliated with the same AP MLD and that operate on enabled link(s) by setting the corresponding bit value to 1 in an increasing order of their link IDs.
 The remaining (N – n) bits are set to 0.